 How do you create an effective reward system?

-Reward system for 6 – 9 year olds
+Reward system for 6 – 9-year-olds

-For younger children, a simple reward system often works well.
+For younger children, a simple reward system works well.
 At this age, it's particularly important for kids to know exactly what’s expected and to see the effect of their good behaviour right away.
 If you delay in rewarding your child, they might not fully remember what they got rewarded for, which can make it harder to reinforce good habits.
 This is where a good clear reward chart can be beneficial here, as it clearly shows them what they can do to receive rewards.

 Reward system for pre-teens